amora479/website/content/bju/cps105/homework/algorithms.md

 | After 6th Iteration | | | I | | | |
 | After 7th Iteration | | | V | | | |

-10. ADVANCED EXERCISE: Write out the entire Roman numeral converter algorithm, incorporating your changes to Algorithm 4.
+`10.` ADVANCED EXERCISE (EC): Write out the entire Roman numeral converter algorithm, incorporating your changes to Algorithm 4.
 You may not need all the blanks.
 (1 point if nearly correct.
 2 points if completely correct.)

 Tricky aspects:
 a.
 You will need to devise a way to retrieve nextRN, but still make it available to be numeral the next time through the loop.
 You may assume that if there are no more numerals, “end” is returned from the stack.